About

 Aisling’s original folk songs, performed on both piano and guitar, combine a frank vulnerability with social commentary.
 A classically trained pianist who threw aside Bach for the Indigo Girls, Aisling brings the feeling of a folk festival to any space with her approachable performances and stories both spoken and sung.

 Art became life with Aisling’s intentionally crafted tiny house, Aubergine.
-Built by Aisling and her mother, Amy, in 2015-2016 as a public art project in Concord, Massachusetts, the purple tiny house has been toured by over 10,000 people through artist residencies and the annual Massachusetts Tiny House Festival, which Aisling coordinates.
+It was built by Aisling and her mother, Amy, in 2015-2016 as a public art project in Concord, Massachusetts.
+The purple tiny house has been toured by over 10,000 people through artist residencies and the annual Massachusetts Tiny House Festival, which Aisling developed and coordinated from 2014 to 2019.

 Through her creative businesses, including Miranda’s Hearth and the Art Loan Program, Aisling works to make art accessible, approachable, and affordable.
 In 2013, she launched her book Don’t Make Art, Just Make Something which became the subject of a TEDx talk in March 2014.
-This message, that everyone makes something, is at the center of her nexus of creative endeavors.
+This message, that everyone makes something, is at the nexus of her creative endeavors.

 Aisling holds a Masters of Education in Community Art from Lesley University and a Bachelors of Art in Studio Art with a dual emphasis in Painting and Ceramics from Mary Baldwin University.
-She is the Head of Education & Engagement at the Cape Ann Museum in Gloucester, Massachusetts.
+She was the Head of Education & Engagement at the Cape Ann Museum in Gloucester, Massachusetts from 2020 – 2024 where she curated seven exhibitions and created 1,650 events for over 45,000 people.

 Comments are closed.